fmrchallenge/fmrbenchmark/doc/usersguide/integrator_chains.rst

 Controller examples
 ~~~~~~~~~~~~~~~~~~~

-Note that the ``lqr.py`` controller requires the Python Control System Library
+Note that the example controller ``lqr.py`` requires the Python Control System Library
 (``control``) and a standard scientific Python stack including NumPy.
 Obtaining
 these is described above in the Section :ref:`integrator-chains-depend-label`.